DeltaVCode/cr-301-2018/README.md

 ##### Quizzes

-- Course quizzes (one per week, published on Friday afternoon to be completed over the subsequent weekend) are administered through Canvas.
+- Course quizzes (two per week, published on Monday and Wednesday, to be completed before the next quiz) are administered through Canvas.

 ##### One On Ones